MicrosoftDocs/well-architected/well-architected/service-guides/azure-kubernetes-service.md

 >
 >   If you're running AKS on-premises or at the edge, [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) can also be used to further reduce costs when running containerized applications in those scenarios.
 >
-> - (Cluster and Workload) **Optimize workload components cost.** Remove any resources that are unused and optimize [underutilized workload resources](/azure/well-architected/cost-optimization/optimize-component-costs#optimize-workload-resources).
->
->   Select the most cost-effective region for your workload.
+> - (Cluster and Workload) **Optimize workload components cost.** Select the most cost-effective region for your workload.
 Evaluate the cost, latency, and compliance requirements to ensure you're running your workload cost-effectively and it doesn't affect your end-users or create extra networking charges.
 The region where you deploy your workload in Azure can significantly impact the cost.
 Due to many factors, cost of resources varies per region in Azure.
 >
 >   Maintain small and optimized images to help reduce costs since new nodes need to download these images.
 Build images in a way that allows the container to start as soon as possible to help avoid user request failures or timeouts while the application is starting up, potentially leading to overprovisioning.
 >